Short history of the iconic 1920’s flapper.Where did she come from, the dresses, hats, hairstyles, make up looks and swimwear styles.

 Where did the 1920’s Flapper come from?

-In 1929, a famous New York Times article by Mildred Adams declared ‘ The Death of the Flapper’ and in many ways, her declaration was true. ” Time had once again caught up with women’s liberation in fashion.
-The hems of skirts began to drop to more conservative heights, and feminine curves were back in mode.”
+In 1929, a famous New York Times article by Mildred Adams declared ‘ The Death of the 1920’s Flapper’ and in many ways, her declaration was true. ” Time had once again caught up with women’s liberation in fashion.
+Hems of skirts began to drop to more conservative heights, and feminine curves were back in mode.”

-The emergence of the ubiquitous flapper girl in the 1920’s has several sources of origin.
+The emergence of the ubiquitous 1920’s flapper girl has several sources of origin.
 In England, the trauma experienced by the post war generation was reflected by the desire to break free from the social mores of class and wealth.
-For women, this manifested in a swift change in dress and style.
+For women, this manifested in a swift change in 1920’s dress and style.

 The Flapper defined the style of the 1920’s,with her flat tomboyish silhouettes and her Parisian inspired cloche is often misrepresented .
 The typical retro flapper dress is more of a retro 1960’s reproduction, replete with fringed beaded dress, cigarette holder and badly fitting bobbed wig and feather!